 Perfection requirements and provisions vary depending on the type of the assets over which security is created.
 In the case of a legal assignment of loan receivables, for example, notice must be given to the original obligor under the loans in respect of such assignment so that the issuer may take actions directly against the obligor in the event of a default by the obligor under the loan document.

-The principal covenants provided by the issuer to the note-holders and the note trustee are set forth in the trust deed and include positive covenants such as (i) the issuer will keep proper books of account, (ii) the issuer will notify the trustee upon the occurrence of default and (iii) the issuer will send to the note trustee any financial statements upon request by the note trustee.
-In addition to the positive covenants, the issuer would also provide negative covenants such as (i) the issuer will not create security interest over its assets other than those in connection with the notes, (ii) the issuer will not engage in any activity that is not incidental to or necessary in connection with the notes and (iii) the issuer will not incur any indebtedness or give any guarantee or indemnity other than in connection with the notes.
+The principal covenants provided by the issuer to the noteholders and the note trustee are set forth in the trust deed and include positive covenants such as (i) the issuer will keep proper books of account, (ii) the issuer will notify the trustee upon the occurrence of default and (iii) the issuer will send to the note trustee any financial statements upon request by the note trustee.
+In addition to the positive covenants, the issuer would also provide negative covenants such as:

-The principal defaults used in note documents are contained in the trust deed and include (i) non-payment by the issuer of the principal or interest on the notes, (ii) default by the issuer in respect of other indebtedness incurred by the issuer and (iii) winding-up or bankruptcy in respect of the issuer.
+The principal default events are typically contained in the trust deed or indenture, as applicable, and include, without limitation, (i) non-payment by the issuer of the principal or interest on the notes, (ii) default by the issuer in respect of other indebtedness incurred by the issuer and (iii) winding-up or bankruptcy in respect of the issuer.

-The principal defaults used in receivables sale documents include (i) breach of warranties made by the originator and (ii) winding-up or bankruptcy in respect of the originator.
+The principal default events receivables sale documentation include, without limitation, (i) breach of warranties made by the originator and (ii) winding-up or bankruptcy in respect of the originator.

 The originator (as the seller and servicer of the loans) typically agrees to indemnify the issuer for damages and losses sustained by the issuer in connection with the originator's failure to fulfil its obligations or breach of the contracts.